tasneem-alsheikh/Parallel-Distributed-Computing---W2025/README.md

 # Assignment 2: Maze Runner 🌟
 *By Tasneem Al Sheikh*

 Below are my solutions for Assignment 2.
-I've worked hard to make everything clear and efficient, and I hope you enjoy reading through my progress! 😊<br>
+I've worked hard to make everything clear and efficient, and I hope you enjoy reading through my progress! 😊<br><br>
-Note: I made a subdirectory of the repository, and any code modified was put in this readme.md along with the results.
+*Note: I made a subdirectory of the repository, and any code modified was put in this readme.md along with the results.*

 ## Question 1: How the Automated Maze Explorer Works ✨
 Here's how the original maze explorer operates